← All Inside Large Language Models modules

 Making it generate · hands-on · about 30 minutes.

-The model below is a genuine trainable next-character model — real weights, real cross-entropy, real gradient descent.
-Nothing here is faked: when you click Train, it actually learns.
+The model below is a genuine trainable next-character model, with real weights, a real cross-entropy objective, and real gradient descent.
+The training is not simulated: clicking Train executes actual optimization.

 This activity needs JavaScript.
 The lesson below still covers everything.